-Background of AAMI adoption of ISO 15676:2016
+Background of AAMI adoption of ISO 10993-6:2016

-As indicated in the foreword to the main body of this document (page vii), the International Organization for Standardization (ISO) is a worldwide federation of national standards bodies.
-The United States is one of the ISO members that took an active role in the development of this standard, which was developed by ISO Technical Committee (TC) 150 Subcommittee (SC) 2, Cardiovascular implants and extracorporeal systems, to ensure that medical grade tubing in single-use tubing packs for the transfer of blood and fluid during the period of cardiopulmonary bypass (CPB) and extracorporeal membrane oxygenation (ECMO) is adequately tested for both safety and function.
+As indicated in the foreword to the main body of this document (page viii), the International Organization for Standardization (ISO) is a worldwide federation of national standards bodies.
+The United States is one of the ISO members that took an active role in the development of this standard, which was developed by ISO Technical Committee 194, Biological and clinical evaluation of medical devices, to specify test methods for the assessment of the local effects after implantation of biomaterials intended for use in medical devices.

-U.S. participation in this ISO SC is organized through the U.S. Technical Advisory Group for ISO/TC 150/SC 2, administered by the Association for the Advancement of Medical Instrumentation (AAMI).
+U.S. participation in ISO/TC 194 is organized through the U.S. Technical Advisory Group to ISO/TC 194, administered by the Association for the Advancement of Medical Instrumentation.
+Experts from the United States made a considerable contribution to this standard.